rubenreh/Hand-Hero/README.md

 **Hand Hero** is an assistive technology project aimed at enhancing accessibility for individuals with disabilities through intuitive hand gestures.
 This project combines hand gesture recognition with Arduino-based control to operate a motor, sound a buzzer, and illuminate an LED, making everyday tasks easier.

-## Project Overview

-Hand Hero integrates computer vision and embedded systems to offer a gesture-based control solution.
-Using OpenCV for gesture recognition and an Arduino for device management, Hand Hero allows users to control mechanical and electronic devices with simple hand movements.

 ## Usage

 1. **Run the C++ Application**: Launch the C++ program to start hand gesture recognition.
 The application will use the webcam to capture and analyze hand movements.